 The influence of the early Beatles sound can easily be heard in "About a Girl" and other tracks – on a basic level in the verse-chorus-verse simplicity of many of both bands' songs, but in other nuances of song structure too.
-"About a Girl" almost directly mirrors the structure of "The Things We Said Today," released on The Beatles’ Meet The Beatles follow-up, Hard Day's Night.
+"About a Girl" almost directly mirrors the structure of "The Things We Said Today," released on Meet The Beatles follow-up, Hard Day's Night.

 And where did Cobain get his inspiration?
 From the Pixies.
 They were already doing quiet-loud on Surfer Rosa, and the sound thrilled Cobain.
 He even called "Smells Like Teen Spirit" his attempt to rip off the Pixies.
 "When I heard the Pixies for the first time, I connected with that band so heavily that I should have been in that band – or at least a Pixies cover band," he later said.
 "We used their sense of dynamics, being soft and quiet and then loud and hard."

-In 1992, R.E.M. released Automatic for the People, a crossover smash that hit No. 2 on the U.S. charts and yielded six singles.
+In 1992 R.E.M. released Automatic for the People, a crossover smash that hit No. 2 on the U.S. charts and yielded six singles.
 It was an unusual feat for a subdued, often acoustic, shimmering and solemn album that dwelled on themes of death and mortality.
 But maybe it's not too surprising that it strongly affected the often emotionally fragile Cobain.
 The album was released at a time when he wanted to stretch his wings and do more with his songwriting, and he began planning for a studio album that would be, he said, ethereal and acoustic, "like R.E.M.'s last album."
 It wasn’t to be – within a few months, Cobain would be dead.

-4. Lead Belly.
+4: Lead Belly.
 Not long before his death, Cobain discovered the blues of Lead Belly.
 He credited William S. Burroughs for the tip, having read about Lead Belly in a Burroughs interview.
-"I'd never heard about Leadbelly before so I bought a couple of records, and now he turns out to be my absolute favorite of all time in music," Cobain said.
-"I absolutely love it more than any rock-n-roll I ever heard."
+"I'd never heard about Lead Belly before so I bought a couple of records, and now he turns out to be my absolute favorite of all time in music," Cobain said.
+"I absolutely love it more than any rock 'n' roll I ever heard."

 Cobain loved to cover songs of artists he admired, both in concert and in the studio.
-Through his covers, he helped introduce his fans to The Vaselines, Meat Puppets, Fang… and Lead Belly.
+Through his covers, he helped introduce his fans to the Vaselines, Meat Puppets, Fang and also Lead Belly.
 In Nirvana's MTV Unplugged performance, recorded half a year before Cobain's death, the band closed the show with a powerful rendition of Lead Belly's "Where Did You Sleep Last Night?"
-The show's producers wanted the band to follow it with an encore, but Cobain refused, knowing he had ended with the perfect performance and couldn't top it.
+The show's producers wanted the band to follow it with an encore but Cobain refused, knowing he had ended with the perfect performance and couldn't top it.
 The entire Unplugged show was a glimpse of what we might have been able to see from Nirvana in the future: the acoustic sound he admired in R.E.M., Lead Belly's rootsy blues, new instrumentation with strings added.
-But in his life as well as on the show, he didn't give us an encore – just left us with this haunting performance.
+But in life as well as on the show, he didn't give us an encore – just left us with this haunting performance.

 Written by Linnea Crowther.
 Find her on Google+.